ratwolfzero/hopalong_python/README.md

 Trade-Off: The trajectory points are computed twice — once for extent calculation and once for pixel mapping.
 However, it is outweighed by the memory and performance benefits.

+Note: The historical approach from `Dewdney's algorithm` with intermediate variables is used.
+Due to the internal optimization by Numba's JIT, there is no loss of performance.

 ### Two-Pass Code Section

     @njit #njit is an alias for nopython=True